Advertiser Disclosure

 Bottom Line: Ultimately, this is your money, so you want it to work for you.
 Whether it is earning you interest or offsetting future spending, it’s best to use up or get a refund of your credit balance ASAP.

-What Happens if You Have A Negative Balance on a Closed Credit Card?
+Implications of a Negative Balance on a Closed Credit Card

 Delayed credits can happen for many reasons.
 Most commonly, a store has an extended return window but may only allow returns to be processed to the original form of payment.
 If you’ve closed your credit card account and later received a credit, there is no need to worry.
 This is still your money, and you are entitled to receive a refund.